Last

 to adulthood.
 This

 child was named after her mother (Lucy Ware Lewis) and Lucy Balmain died at her birth.
-After

 her passing, Lucys sister (Elizabeth Alexander Ware) helped Edward raise his